Rapid Insights: ‘Win or Lose’ Expands Pixar’s Legacy with Original Storytelling

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about Those About to Die:
+Here’s what you need to know about Secret Level:

 Vault uses index scores to describe the impact a given story/theme/element will have on specific KPIs: